-During the year, Mr. Kwok Chi Po, Mr. Kwan Wing Kuen Tino, Mr. Lau Ming Fai, Mr. Leung Nicholas Nic-hang, Mr. Leung Chi Tien Steve, Mr. How Sze Ming, Mr. Ng Wai Hung and Mr. Chan Kam Kwan Jason had been retired and re-elected at the annual general meeting of the Company held on 24 May 2018.
+During the year, Mr. Lau Ming Fai, Mr. Leung Nicholas Nic-hang and Mr. How Sze Ming had retired and been re-elected at the annual general meeting of the Company held on 29 May 2019.

-Mr. Lau Ming Fai, Mr. Leung Nicholas Nic-hang and Mr. How Sze Ming will hold office until the forthcoming AGM and retire from office by rotation and will be eligible for re-election and re-appointment.
+Mr. Kwan Wing Kuen Tino, Mr. Ng Wai Hung and Mr. Chan Kam Kwan Jason will hold office until the forthcoming AGM and retire from office by rotation and will be eligible for re-election and re-appointment.